GStreamer/gstreamer/markdown/design/controller.md

 range.

-One can create complex control-curves by using a GstInterpolationControlSource.
+One can create complex control-curves by using a `GstInterpolationControlSource`.
 This allows the classic user editable control-curve (often seen in audio/video editors).
-Another way is to use computed control curves.
-GstLFOControlSource can generate various repetitive signals.
+Another way is to use computed control curves. `GstLFOControlSource` can generate various repetitive signals.
 Those can be made more complex by chaining the control sources.
-One can attach another control-source to e.g. modulate the frequency of the first GstLFOControlSource.
+One can attach another control-source to e.g. modulate the frequency of the first `GstLFOControlSource`.

-In most cases GstControlBindingDirect will be the binding to be used.
+In most cases `GstDirectControlBinding` will be the binding to be used.
 Other control bindings are there to handle special cases, such as having 1-4 control- sources and combine their values into a single guint to control a rgba-color property.